DicardoX/Research-Space/Pollux/SOURCE_CODE.md

             local_bsz = batch_size / num_replicas
             ```

-            Then call the goodput evalutation func:
+            Then call the goodput evaluation func:

             ```python
             # Evaluate the goodput of all candidate configurations.